Songonge/ALX-Data-Analytics/Week 6/Overview of Week 6.md

 * **Step 3**: Prioritize the insights based on their importance to the user and their potential impact on the designed product or service.
 * **Step 4**: Use the insights to inform your design decisions.
 Make sure to focus on the user’s perspective and avoid assumptions.

+### Defining User vs Customer
+In problem-solving, market research, and design thinking the User is different from the Customer.

+A **User** is any individual who uses a particular product or service, regardless of whether they pay for it or not.
+For example, someone who uses a free social media platform would still be considered a user.
+In design thinking, a user refers to someone who interacts with a product or service, regardless of whether they pay for it or not.
+The focus is on understanding their needs, wants, behaviors, and pain points to create a better user experience.
+The goal is to create a solution that meets the user’s needs and helps them achieve their goals.

+A **Customer**, on the other hand, is someone who pays for a product or service.
+They are usually purchasing something from a business, and the transaction involves an exchange of money.
+In design thinking, the focus is to understand their buying behaviors, motivations, and preferences to create a product or service that meets their needs and solves their problems.
+The goal is to create a solution that generates revenue for the business and creates value for the customer.

+## Team Activity: Defining Target User
+This team activity forms part of this week's Milestone submission.
+Here, we need to refer back to the problem that our team chose to work on (Recall: the problem is "the underrepresentation of women in leadership roles").
+Based on the problem that we identified, define our users by thinking through the following questions.
+These questions are used to define the user persona that we are solving the problem for.

+1. **Who Experiences the Problem Directly?**
+User: Who directly encounters or is affected by the problem statement?
+Customer: Whose awareness of the problem may come from reports or observations?

+2. **Whose Pain Points Are Addressed by Solving the Problem?**
+User: Whose specific challenges or frustrations will be alleviated by solving the problem?
+Customer: Whose strategic goals or concerns align with the resolution of this problem?

+3. **Direct vs. Indirect Impact**
+User: Whose daily life, tasks, or experiences are directly impacted by the existence of the problem?
+Customer: Whose decision-making or operational efficiency is indirectly influenced by the problem?

+4. **Feedback on the Problem**
+User: Whose insights and observations are crucial for understanding the nuances of the problem?
+Customer: Whose understanding of the problem may be shaped by reports, data, or external observations?

+5. **Long-Term Consequences of the Problem**
+User: Whose quality of life or work is continuously affected by the persistence of the problem?
+Customer: Whose strategic objectives or performance metrics are influenced by the ongoing existence of the problem?

+> [!NOTE]
+> The answer to these questions will be your target user persona, which is also part of your Milestone # 6 submission in Section A, Step 2.
+Define this persona as a team, as this will affect who you will be interviewing this week (activity in the next module).